Birds, bees, and butterflies in the garden

 A green garden helps prevent heat stress.

-Tip: You can also choose to buy ready-made seed mix.
-Preferably native that suits the region.
+Tip!
+You can also choose to buy ready-made seed mixtures.
+Preferably native seeds that are suited to the region.